betaglot/plantabeta/docs/dev/ElementsGraph.md

 Also known as a Value Stream.

-Value is added along a sequence of steps.
+Value is added along a Phrase of steps.
 Like Bioamplification of poison in Predatory Birds

 - Exponential
 - [Addition of MarginalGains Infographic]